woznin/Paper-recreation/README.md

 # Paper recreation

-This application was developed in purposes of recreating the academic paper about predicting the next word from coq code, but using transformer model instead of RNN's.
+This model was developed in purposes of recreating the academic paper about predicting the next word from coq code, but using transformer model instead of RNN's.
 Paper: https://arxiv.org/pdf/2006.16743v1

 ## Disclaimer
 Due to the fact that I encountered the task very late the structure of files is absolutetly horrendous and everything is developed in `main_file.ipynb`.